KanseiKy/Ernaculere/README.md

 # Getting started

 ### Installation
 For this, you are required to install `git` first.
-Fro more info on this, please read [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git 'Installing Git')
+Fro more info on this, please read [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git 'Installing Git').
 ```sh
 $ git clone https://github.com/KanseiKy/Ernaculere.git
 $ cd Ernaculere
 ```

 ### Building
 In order to build this project, you are required to install Deno.
-Read more at [here](https://deno.land/#installation 'Deno')
+Read more at [here](https://deno.land/#installation 'Deno').
 ```sh
 # Execute via NPM
 $ npm run build.py